fleonid/MLDiff/README.md

 ## 🖋 Citation

-If you use this code in your research or publications, please cite the article once published.
+If you use this code in your research or publications, please cite either the article, once published, or this depository: https://github.com/fleonid/MLEdiff/

 ---